mhlabs/cfn-subset/README.md

 ## cfn-subset

-Extract a subset of a CloudFromation template for quick deployments for i.e integration testing in a parallel stack
+Extract a subset of a CloudFromation template into a bite-sized sub-template for quick development and deployments for integration or manual testing in AWS.

 **This is work in progress and may contain bugs**

 ![flow](images/flow.gif)

 ### Usage
 When working on large CloudFormation templates it's likely that you will only be interested in a small subset of resources.
 This tool will extract these into a smaller deployable template which you can work on and, when happy, merge back in to the main template.

 ### SAM integration